okbcommunity/dressing-room-backend/README.md

 ---

+## Content Management System (CMS)

+In term of management; we’ll need a CMS that permits us to easily add/remove and edit the tags of a trait.

+---

 ## 🧐 FAQ

-### Why we've decided for GraphQL over REST for this project?
+### Why we've decided to use GraphQL over REST for this project?

-1. Client-side data shaping + Navigating a relational Graph *e.g. Frontend can decide whehter it only requires the Trait ID's of a Bear or all Trait Information already baked into the Response -> only one request instead of potential 2 as we would only return the Trait ID's via the REST API; Easier support for multipe display languages -> Frontend can decide what language the display name of a Trait should be*
+1. **Client-side data shaping + Navigating a relational Graph** _e.g.
+Frontend can decide whehter it only requires the Trait ID's of a Bear or all Trait Information already baked into the Response -> only one request instead of potential 2 as we would only return the Trait ID's via the REST API; Easier support for multipe display languages -> Frontend can decide what language the display name of a Trait should be_

-2. Auto documentation + Types for the Backend and Frontend.
-Wouldn't be a problem with REST either if we could've figured out how to generate Backend Types (Typescript) based on the created `Open API` file.
+2. **Auto documentation + Types for the Backend and Frontend.** Wouldn't be a problem with REST either if we could've figured out how to generate Backend Types (Typescript) based on the created `Open API` file.
 In Spring Boot its easy but we decided to go with NodeJs + Express for simplicity as the majority devs knows how to write Typescript and can work on frontend and backend.

 **Ressources:**

 - [Video](https://www.youtube.com/watch?v=x6r4IzofPVc)
 - [Blog](https://hygraph.com/blog/graphql-vs-rest-apis)